Kartik-ins/AcadAssist2.0/README.txt

     - Enter the first text in the top box
     - Enter the second text in the bottom box
   - Online: Check text against online content (requires internet)
-    - Enter your text in the input box
+    - Enter your text in the input box or upload a .txt file
 - Click "Check for Plagiarism"
 - View similarity percentage in the results section
 Note: Online mode requires internet connection and HUGGINGFACE_API_KEY